 Many view gifting lottery tickets as harmless fun for any age that adds a touch of excitement in the anticipation of possibly winning money.
-However, research shows that children who gamble - including the use of lottery scratch off tickets - are four times more likely to become problem gamblers (Felsher, et al., 2010).
+However, research shows that children who gamble - including the use of lottery scratch off tickets - are four times more likely to become problematic gamblers in the future (Felsher, et al., 2010).